 - Most of what we think of as competition is just made up and hurting our happiness.

-Let’s see how Adler’s ideas can help us take charge, live true to ourselves, and exercise control over our one life!
+Let’s see how Adler’s ideas can help us live true to ourselves, and become happier!

 Lesson 1: Your past does not determine your future.

 The key word in Freudian psychology is ‘trauma.’
 It asserts that most of our self-image takes deep root in our psyche at a young age.
 Therefore, bad experiences then will lead to much trouble later.
 As a result, Freud assumed most of our adult lives is spent trying to fight, unravel, and overcome our limiting beliefs from the past.

 According to Adler, this isn’t true.
 While he agreed that we form a style of life early on, whether that’s being an optimist or a pessimist, for example, he didn’t believe this was a fixed point of our character.
 Adler defended the idea that we can change who we are in any given moment.

 Even if you could trace all your flaws back to two or three instances in your childhood, so what?
 You can only change them now, in the present.
 You have to believe that something different can happen in order to break old patterns.
 And you can choose that new outlook at any time.

 Lesson 2: Hating yourself is usually a way of shutting out others, rather than actually warranted.

 One of the author’s students once admitted that he disliked himself because he was too aware of his own flaws.
 Adler categorized such flaws into two categories: objective and subjective inferiorities.
 Objective ones are those we can measure and confirm, like being shorter than someone else or having less money.
 In contrast, we fabricate subjective inferiorities.